 Did you know that there is a cable car in London?
 Normally cable cars are a transport method used to get up mountains quickly, but of course there are no mountains in London!
-Take a closer look at a London Underground map and there it is, the little stripy red line connecting Emirates Greenwich Peninsula and Emirates Royal Docks across the River Thames, and yep it happens to be run by my favourite airline, Emirates!
+Take a closer look at a London Underground map and there it is, the little stripy red line connecting Greenwich Peninsula and Royal Docks across the River Thames!
+This is what it’s like riding the IFS Cloud Cable Car.

 Now there’s not exactly much to see, just like when I climbed up the roof of the O2, a lot of the area that surrounds it, is in the process of being developed.
 It’s just a fun little round trip to make!
 On the Royal Docks side of the river, I was shocked to discover a cable wakeboard park (just like WakeDock in Dublin)!
 There was even an old boat that was converted into a bar with an outdoor deck seating area.

 I was also impressed that even though there was a little bit of a queue, the 10 seater cars weren’t being stuffed to full capacity, no one seemed to mind waiting a little longer to get a ‘private’ car.
 One way me and my sister had the pod to ourselves, this was nice as we could take photos and talk.
 On the return journey, we were put in with a family of 3, this was slightly more awkward, the cars are fairly small and I felt like I had to whisper!